-Performance-Based Cash Bonus Awards
+Short-Term Performance-Based Bonus Program

-Our annual performance-based cash bonus awards for named executive officers provide incentive compensation that is specifically designed to motivate our named executive officers to achieve pre-established company-wide priorities set by the board of directors and to reward them for results and achievements in a given year.
-The annual target cash bonus opportunities for our named executive officers are determined by the compensation committee in the first quarter of each fiscal year and expressed as a percentage of their annual base salary, with potential cash bonus opportunity generally commensurate with each executive's role and responsibilities.
+Our annual performance-based bonus program for named executive officers provide incentive compensation that is specifically designed to motivate our named executive officers to achieve pre-established company-wide priorities set by the board of directors and to reward them for results and achievements in a given year.
+The annual target bonus opportunities for our named executive officers are determined by the compensation committee in the first quarter of each fiscal year and expressed as a percentage of their annual base salary, with the potential bonus opportunity generally commensurate with each executive's role and responsibilities.
+The bonus program has historically been paid out in cash; however, in an effort to further align their interests with that of our stockholders, for fiscal year 2021, our named executive officers and other senior executives had the opportunity to exchange their bonus cash compensation opportunity for an equity-based opportunity, pursuant to our Senior Leadership Equity Bonus Program, as more fully described below.

 Target Award Opportunities.
-The target annual performance-based cash bonus award opportunities of our named executive officers were determined by the compensation committee in the first quarter of fiscal year 2020 and expressed as a percentage of their annual base salary, as follows:
+The target annual performance-based bonus award opportunities of our named executive officers were determined by the compensation committee in the first quarter of fiscal year 2021 and expressed as a percentage of their annual base salary, as follows: